 https://www.instagram.com/p/Bze9CuanzxD/ Thousand Oaks is northwest of Los Angeles and it is a nature lover’s paradise.
 One favorite park is called The Gardens of the World, but there is also the Wildwood Regional Park with hiking trails that have wonderful mountain views.
 Another beautiful garden is the Conejo Valley Botanic Garden.
 Natural history buffs, and those interested in Native American history and culture, will enjoy the Chumash Indian Museum.
 Taking a day trip from Los Angeles to Thousand Oaks is a relaxing way to get away from the congestion of the big city.
 Go out to the outskirts of the metropolitan area where there is more open space to enjoy.
 A must-see experience is a visit to the Paradise Falls, which are found by taking a nice hike up a hill that ends at the beautiful falls.
 Getting There: Thousand Oaks is a 45 minute drive from Los Angeles.

 Mt San Antonio

 Each one of these day trips from LA will enhance your visit to Los Angeles.
 We hope you consider adding a few of these day trip ideas to your LA itinerary.
-Purchase a California Go City pass or a Go Los Angeles Pass in advance to save up to 50% on top attractions and to enjoy a stress-free vacation in LA.
+Purchase a Go Los Angeles Pass in advance to save up to 50% on top attractions and to enjoy a stress-free vacation in LA.